Oleum

 For x = 1 and y = 2 the empirical formula H2S2O7 for disulfuric (pyrosulfuric) acid is obtained.
-Pure disulfuric acid is a solid at room temperature, melting at 36 °C and rarely used either in the laboratory or industrial processes.
-Although recent research indicates that pure disulfuric acid has never been isolated yet.
+Pure disulfuric acid is a solid at room temperature, melting at 36 °C and rarely used either in the laboratory or industrial processes — although some research indicates that pure disulfuric acid has never been isolated yet.

 Production

 Oleum is produced in the contact process, where sulfur is oxidized to sulfur trioxide which is subsequently dissolved in concentrated sulfuric acid.
 Sulfuric acid itself is regenerated by dilution of part of the oleum.

 The lead chamber process for sulfuric acid production was abandoned, partly because it could not produce sulfur trioxide or concentrated sulfuric acid directly due to corrosion of the lead, and absorption of NO2 gas.
 Until this process was made obsolete by the contact process, oleum had to be obtained through indirect methods.
 Historically, the biggest production of oleum came from the distillation of iron sulfates at Nordhausen, from which the historical name Nordhausen sulfuric acid is derived.